GameServerManagers/LinuxGSM-Docs/FastDL.md

 * HTTP server onto the game server (easiest)

 OR

 * FTP||SCP||SFTP + HTTP server on a remote server

 # Usage

-#### 1) Run the FastDL command on your main LGSM script :
+#### 1) Run the FastDL command on your main LinuxGSM script :

 `./gameserver fastdl` or the short version `./gameserver fd`

-If you're using an older LGSM installation, run `./gameserver update-function`s or `./gameserver uf` to get the new FastDL feature.
+If you're using an older LinuxGSM installation, run `./gameserver update-function`s or `./gameserver uf` to get the new FastDL feature.

 This will create a new folder in your game server's directory : public_html/fastdl